-But the good news is, there are ways to increase employee engagement - even if you can’t afford to do that through a salary increase.
-And as someone working in Human Resources, you might want to check out the following list and see if you can apply any of these to your organisation.
+But the good news is there are ways to increase employee engagement - even if you can’t afford to do that through a salary increase.
+And as someone working in Human Resources you might want to check out the following list and see if you can apply any of these to your organization.

 13 surefire ways to boost employee engagement

 Before you start trying to whip up engagement in your employees you need to honestly appraise your company culture.
 Your values need to come from the top and filter down so that means ensuring that your teams have an example to follow.

 Make sure everyone from your C-suite to your managers to your team leaders are also invested in creating a culture of engagement.

 2. Make sure your people know they’re expected to be engaged